cmu-delphi/delphi-epidata/docs/api/v5-signals/claims_outpatient.md

 - COVID-19 (`pct_claims_covid`): the COVID-like count.
 Before 2021-06-01 it also includes the unspecified lower-respiratory count, which tracked COVID-19 closely while specific codes were not yet in wide use.
 From 2021-06-01 on, only the COVID-like count is used.
 - Influenza (`pct_claims_flu`): the confirmed-influenza count.
 - Other ARI (`pct_ari_other`): the mixed and unspecified lower-respiratory counts combined, from 2022-08-01.

+### Smoothing

+For each geography, a 7-day trailing sum is taken of every diagnosis count and the total claim count.
+The window must contain at least 5 of 7 days to produce a value.

+### Temporal Handling

+Dates refer to the clinical date of service.
+Claims dated to the first calendar day of any month are dropped, because submission batching inflates that day.
+Service dates before 2019-10-01, and service dates in the future, are also dropped.

+### Geographic Aggregation

+Claims arrive at two native geographic levels: county (`county`) and Hospital Referral Region (`hrr`).
+HRR values are served as reported.
+All other geographic levels (`msa`, `state`, `hhs`, `census_division`, `census_region`, `nation`) are aggregated from county counts using a 2020 US Census population-weighted crosswalk.
+Aggregation is performed on raw daily counts before computing 7-day sums.

 ---